 The concert TRANSFORMING LIVES THROUGH MUSIC will take place onWednesday 5th of April, 7:30 pm at the Concourse Chatswood.

-Melbourne City Ballet has been going for a decade now and this is their first visit to the Concourse with their explosive and dynamic triple bill of world premieres given the umbrella title of BEING IN TIME.
+The Melbourne Ballet Company (MBC) has been going for a decade now and this is their first visit to the Concourse with their explosive and dynamic triple bill of world premieres given the umbrella title of BEING IN TIME.

 The Willoughby Symphony Orchestra and conductor Dr Nicholas Milton were off to a terrific start for 2017 with their concert entitled GENIUS, part of the year long program entitled ENDURING PASSION.